You invest time and money in social media marketing. This investment should yield measurable results.

 2. Video Views

-Here’s an example from YouTube showing the number of video views:
+Here’s an example from YouTube showing a video’s view count:

 Why Video Views Are Important